 Expeditions (two or three instructors, 5–10 participants*)

 Expeditions are about photography with a purpose.
 From one to three weeks in duration, usually international, they feature an emphasis on field work in optimal conditions.
 We help those who are interested in finding outlets for their work to photograph with particular applications in mind.
 These may include gallery exhibition, magazine publication, a book, a conservation-oriented public awareness campaign, a blog, etc. Participants are expected to be competent photographers, familiar with their equipment and digital workflow.
 To ensure that instruction can be maintained at a high level throughout, Expeditions are for advanced photographers or intermediates who learn fast.

-* Most groups number 5 to 10 participants.
-Some trips may accommodate larger groups well.
+* Most groups number 5 to 10 participants, though some expedition models may accommodate a somewhat larger group well.